-- In a heavy bottom sauce pan heat the goat milk until it reaches 180'F. Stir frequently to ensure even heat throughout.
+In a heavy bottom sauce pan heat the goat milk until it reaches 185°F. Stir frequently to ensure even heat throughout.

-- Remove from heat; add the lemon juice, and stir a couple of times until combined.
+Remove from heat immediately; add the lemon juice, and stir a couple of times until combined.

-- Slowly pour into the cheesecloth.
+Slowly ladle into the cheesecloth.
 Add the salt and stir lightly.

 - Gather the ends of the cheesecloth, and tie them with kitchen string.
 Tie to your faucet.